 When a tooth is fractured, rinse with warm water and apply a cold pack or compress to the cheek to prevent swelling and irritation.
 You may also use ibuprofen to help control the swelling.
 If it is a minor fracture, the tooth can be sanded or restored by our dentist if the pulp is not severely damaged.
 A fractured tooth needs prompt attention, so don’t wait before coming into our office for toothache care.

 Contact our office to learn more about how our dentist can relieve toothache pain and mishaps.
-Remember to act quickly for the best care for your toothache in Wheaton.
+Remember to act quickly for the necessary care for your toothache in Wheaton.

 Wheaton Prairie Dental

-Wheaton Prairie Dental is a modern dental clinic, specialized in diagnostics and treatment of dental and oral disorders.
-We offer comprehensive services from all fields of dentistry.
-In addition to high-end dental equipment, all services are provided in a comfortable, luxury environment.
+Wheaton Prairie Dental is your family dental clinic, specialized in diagnoistics and treatment of dental and oral disorders.
+We offer comprehensive services from all fields of dentistry in a friendly and comfortable environment.